Rotten wood at home or in the yard is not an appealing sight for anyone.

 Method 1.
 Wood Filler

-Wood fillers are one of the most widely used methods when it comes to replacing wood.
+Wood fillers are one of the most widely used methods for replacing wood.

 That is because the consistency is just like clay.

-You can mold it into any shape you want, and filled the rotten wood.
+You can mold it into any shape you want and fill the rotten wood.